albanycomputers/views_grid_repeat/README.md

 INTRODUCTION
 ------------

-Allow designers to create a grid content without or without creating their own CSS.
+Allow designers to create a grid content with or without adding their own CSS to a theme.

 The module creates a new Views Format to display content in a CSS3 Grid.
 You can select either Fit or Fill see https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/